 - Students interested in continuing their education at professional schools after graduation should consult the Professional School Preparation web page when choosing courses.

-- Re-Write the English Language Proficiency Examination and achieve a grade of 60 or higher OR
+- Write the English Language Proficiency Examination and achieve a grade of 60 or higher OR

-- Successful completion of the work assigned by the UW Writing Centre OR
+- Successfully complete the work assigned by the UW Writing Centre OR

 - Students are normally required to write the ELPE exam in December.
 Those who are unable to do so may write the exam in April.

 - Students can arrange a special sitting of the ELPE outside of the scheduled dates for an extra administration charge.
 Contact the Writing Centre directly.

 - Students who have not completed the English Language Proficiency Requirement by the end of second year will have their future registrations cancelled and will be allowed to proceed only after successful completion of this requirement.

 - A completed English Proficiency milestone on a student's academic record will indicate successful completion of this requirement.

 - Transfer credits can not be used to satisfy the English Language Proficiency Requirement.

 Students must successfully complete all degree requirements within eight calendar years from the time students enter their program.
 A minimum of 50% of degree requirements must be completed through University of Waterloo courses.
 (See the Undergraduate calendar for official Residency Requirement).

 Courses to be transferred from a previously attended university or academic institution must be relevant to the Kinesiology program and roughly equivalent to University of Waterloo's courses.
 Only those courses in which a student has received 60% or better are eligible for transfer credit.
 The maximum number of courses which can be transferred is the equivalent of 10 units.
 For details see Transfer credit policy.